lkesteloot/unsong/unsong.md

 It was only a minor death, as deaths went.
 A purposeless accident of falling rocks and rubbles.
 Samyazaz recoalesced within a few minutes.
 Thamiel was gone now.
 It was just him and the remains of his ziggurat.
 He wasn’t too proud to cry, just one tear.
 Then he sighed, brushed himself off, and got up.

 He had always prided himself on his resilience.
 Well, what was a hundred years, to one such as him?
 Michael and Gabriel wouldn’t dare bother him again.
 Thamiel had punished him sufficiently.
 Now there were just the humans.
 Beautiful, wonderful humans, so easy to bend to his will.
 He would whisper to the king, he would awe the priests, he would rebuild the ziggurat twice as big as before.
 In a way, it had been a blessing in disguise.
 He hadn’t been ambitious enough with this ziggurat.
-If he started from scratch, built the base on a sturdier foundation…
+If he started from scratch, built the base on a sturdier foundation...

 He grabbed a passing slave.
 “Get me a palanquin, man.
 Can’t you see there’s been a disaster here?
 I need to speak to the King.”